AlbertoTalavan/TS_RWbootcamp_2020/Week06/Week06_README.md

 - it is mandatory 3 columns of cards in portrait and landscape (whatever the screensize is) using the first tab bar item
 - for the second tab bar item we just have to show 1 card in portrait mode

+>ToDo in the near future:
+> - Refactoring code
->ToDo in the near future: do it using diffable data source and compositional layout
+> - do the same project using diffable data source and compositional layout

 ```Swift